Self-Admitted GenAI Usage in Open-Source Software: Impact of GenAI Usage on Code Churn

 The specific notion of code churn introduced by GitClear measures whether added or modified code is updated again within 14 days of the initial commit.
 Therefore, it serves as an indicator of the maturity of the code that developers add or modify.
 The 2024 GitClear report~\cite{gitclear2024} suggested that code churn has been continuously increasing since the adoption of GenAI tools in software projects.

 To answer \textbf{RQ3}, we selected repositories with at least one self-admitted GenAI usage.
 The first recorded GenAI mentions in the commit history served as the adoption point ($t_\text{mention}$).
-Code churn was analyzed across two timeframes: \begin{itemize} \item pre-GenAI adoption: The 360 days preceding $t_\text{mention}$ \item post-GenAI adoption: The 360 days following $t_\text{mention}$ \end{itemize}
+Code churn was analyzed across two timeframes: